 First, How Does Divorce Work in Texas?

+In Texas, a divorce may be considered a no-fault divorce or a fault-based divorce.
 No-fault divorce simply requires one spouse to believe the marriage cannot be saved due to conflicts or issues that are not going to improve.
 In that case, there is no need to present evidence of wrongdoing on behalf of either party.
+A fault-based divorce requires proof of wrongdoing by one spouse, such as adultery, cruelty, abandonment, or felony conviction.
+Such wrongdoing can potentially affect alimony and property division decisions during the divorce process.
+To file for either type of divorce in Texas, couples must meet the following criteria:

 - One spouse must have been a resident of Texas for at least six months before filing.